What is a blade putter in golf?

 * Compact head design with minimal offset

 When you rest the putter on its shaft on a table, with the head hanging off the edge, the toe of the putter points straight down.
-When you swing the toe-weighted blade putter, the club does not go back straight and threw, but moves around a circular arc.
+When you swing the toe-weighted blade putter, the club does not go back straight and through, but moves around a circular arc if you do not have a firm enough grip pressure.

 The term "blade" comes from the putter's thin profile when viewed from address.
 Unlike modern mallet putters with their larger heads and complex alignment systems, blade putters offer a minimalist approach to putting.